The best hotels in Hobart

 Winter in Hobart is underrated.
 Dark Mofo in June turns the city into a genuinely wild cultural event, MONA opens its cellars, and you'll find hotel rates 30-40% lower than summer peak.
 Pack layers: temps drop to 3-8°C overnight, but the crisp air and long evenings in the North Hobart restaurant strip are hard to beat.

-Hobart's best neighborhoods
+Hobart's best hotel regions

 Start with the waterfront or Salamanca if this is your first trip.
 Battery Point is the most charming neighborhood in the city, and staying there puts you 10 minutes from everything that matters.